Angeles National Forest: Flora

 Various mountain plant life with the Chaparral yucca at right.

 Much of this National Forest is covered with dense chaparral shrub forests with oak woodlands, which changes to pine and fir-covered slopes in the higher elevations.
 Subsequent to the fire there was a heavy growth of poodle-dog bush, apparently triggered by the fire's effect on dormant seeds, that lasted for several years.
 The plant produces prolific lavender flowers.
 Unfortunately, as visitors to the Forest discovered, contact with it may cause a poison-oak-like rash.

 Tree species for which the forest is important include bigcone Douglas-fir (Pseudotsuga macrocarpa), Coulter pine (Pinus coulteri), and California walnut (Juglans californica).
-The National Forest also contains some 29000 acre of old growth, with Jeffrey pine (Pinus jeffreyi) forests, as well as mixed conifer forests (with Coast Douglas-fir (Pseudotsuga menziesii var. menziesii), ponderosa pine (Pinus ponderosa), white fir (Abies concolor), and lodgepole pine (Pinus contorta) being the most abundant trees).
+The National Forest also contains some 29000 acre of old growth, with Jeffrey pine (Pinus jeffreyi) forests, as well as mixed conifer forests (with Bigcone Douglas-fir (Pseudotsuga macrocarpa), ponderosa pine (Pinus ponderosa), white fir (Abies concolor), and lodgepole pine (Pinus contorta) being the most abundant trees).